gardener/garden-setup/docs/extended/identity.md

 The issuer URL can be set via `landscape.identity.issuerUrl`.
 The default is `https://gardener.ing.<landscape.domain>/oidc`.

 By setting `landscape.identity.dashboardClientSecret` or `landscape.identity.kubectlClientSecret`, the corresponding client secret(s) can be defined.
 By default, a random value is generated for the first deployment, which is then stored in the state so it doesn't change on redeployments.

+It is possible to create additional users with static passwords but without privileges by providing a list of users in `landscape.identity.unprivilegedUsers`.
+The syntax is the same as for `landscape.identity.users`.
+There has to be at least one entry in `lansdcape.identity.users` for this list to be evaluated.